Program Offerings and Locations:

 470 Modern Experimental Physics.
 (2) Laboratory experiments illustrating both the development of modern physics and modern experimental systems techniques.
 Experiments cover a range of topics.
 Prerequisite: PHYS 214.

 476 Special Topics in Physics.
-(1–4, repeatable with no maximum) Lecture courses in topics of current interest, to be announced in the class schedule.
+(1–4, repeatable with no maximum) Lecture course in topics of current interest, to be announced in the class schedule.
 Topics based on the student’s previous training and interests.
 Prerequisite: consent of instructor.

 477 Special Problems in Experimental and Theoretical Physics.
 (1–4, repeatable with no maximum) Individualized study of any phase of Physics not otherwise covered.
 Opportunity for undergraduates to engage in experimental or theoretical research under staff supervision.
 Prerequisite: consent of the instructor.

 478 Physics Internship.
 (1–12) A one-semester on-the-job experience in an industrial facility or a research laboratory.
 Prerequisite: consent of department chairperson and PHYS 477.

 490 Seminar.
 (2) Reading, discussion, and criticism of selected topics.
 Oral presentation and formal paper on a chosen topic.
 Writing Instruction in the Disciplines (WID) course.
 Prerequisite: ENG 280.

 239 Pre-Teacher Education Program Admittance.
 (0, repeatable with no maximum) Students pursuing teacher licensure are required to take this course in the semester they plan to be fully accepted in the Teacher Education Program (TEP).
 Students must meet established departmental criteria for admittance to TEP.
 Graded S/U.

 339 Pre-Student Teaching Clearance.
 (0) Students pursuing teacher licensure are required to take this course prior to their student teaching semester.
 Students must meet established criteria for departmental clearance to student teach.
 Prerequisites: Full admittance to the Teacher Education Program (TEP).
 Graded S/U.

 439 Methods of Teaching Secondary Science.
 (3) Study of secondary teaching methods (Grades 6–12) from the standpoints of theory and practice, curriculum objectives and standard implementation, materials, and evaluation and assessment.
 Included are demonstrations, discussions, lectures, classroom participation, and field observations.
-Prerequisites: major in Science/Physics—Teacher Education option and EIS 301.
+Prerequisites: BIOL/GEOL 181 or GEOG/PHYS 182, BIOL 281, and EIS 301 (all with C grade or better).
 Corequisite: EIS 303.